 Placements measure your current skill level to help make sure you register for the right course — where you can be successful and progress.
 Try to be as accurate as possible when taking placements, if you don't know an answer it's okay!
 It's better to get an accurate placement than to place into a course that will hurt your chances of success.

 Instructions for taking the ALEKS math placement:

 - Log in to ALEKS.
 This can be done from any computer with an internet connection.
-The online exam will require a virtual proctor and you will be led through the steps.

 Instructions for Writing placement:

 Students can take ACCUPLACER if they have access to a proctoring site.
 UAF eCampus Exam Services is available for students in the Fairbanks area.
 Please note that many proctoring locations are still not available due to the COVID-19 pandemic.
 Contact UAF eCampus at firstname.lastname@example.org for assistance with ACCUPLACER proctoring outside the Fairbanks area.

 Schedule a time to come in to UAF eCampus Exam Services or your local proctor and bring a copy of your photo ID when you arrive at the site.
 It is recommended to set aside three hours to make sure you have plenty of time to finish the exam.
 The placement will score automatically when you finish so make sure to get a copy of your scores before leaving.

 Go to the English department writing sample/placement.
 On the writing sample form, include your UA ID (if known) and your UAF advisor’s name.
 Alaska Advantage students should list their advisor as Amy Bristor.
 If you do not have a Google email account, you can get one by requesting a UA username and ID.

 The UAF English department will email you (and the advisor listed on the form) with your placement results.
 This may take anywhere from a couple of days to a couple of weeks at peak testing times at the beginning of each semester, so please test early.